 Educational institutions play a vital role in shaping the future of younger generation.
-LGBT students are more vulnerable to bullying and harassment than other young people.
+LGBTQIA+ and gender-nonconforming students are more vulnerable to bullying and harassment than other young people.
 You can make your institution inclusive and safe, and ensure that everyone learns without fear.

-Here are some ways in which campuses can make themselves LGBT-inclusive:
+Here are some ways in which campuses can make themselves LGBTQIA+ inclusive:

-- Ensure that sexual harassment, anti-bullying and other human resource policies are aware of and responsive to the concerns of LGBT students, faculty and staff.
+- Ensure that sexual harassment, anti-bullying and other human resource policies are aware of and responsive to the concerns of LGBTQIA+ students, faculty and staff.

-- Allow students to form campus LGBT groups (like these) and support them with space for meetings, holding film-screenings, etc.
+- Allow students to form campus LGBTQIA+ groups (like these) and support them with space for meetings, holding film-screenings, etc.

 - Ensure that campus counsellors and health-care providers have been sensitized on LGBT issues. if there are counseling hotlines or suicide hotlines on campus or in the town/city, ensure those are sensitive too.